 Dr. Buteyko stated that asthma could be successfully treated by modifying breathing patterns.
 He discovered that asthma is not a disease but a compensatory mechanism generated as a reaction to over-breathing

 Asthma symptoms are produced in order to maintain homeostasis; suppressing them (instead of eliminating their cause -hyperventilation) can lead to serious health deterioration.

 Dr. Buteyko made this discovery sixty years ago; since then the effectiveness of his method has been proven by many medical trials, which took place in several countries.
 Why then is his method still not used by medical doctors in the USA?

-Here is my guess: official acceptance of Breathing Normalization™ will unavoidably lead to the loss of billions of dollars Americans spend yearly on asthma medication; it will also reduce funds received by hospitals, especially emergency rooms.
+Here is my guess: official acceptance of The Buteyko Breathing Method will unavoidably lead to the loss of billions of dollars Americans spend yearly on asthma medication; it will also reduce funds received by hospitals, especially emergency rooms.

 Do you agree with me?
 Why is a method that is capable of helping many people, even save their lives, not accepted by medical doctors?
 Please share your opinion by posting a comment.

 by Sasha Yakovleva